marslo/cr-manager/README.md

 - run in the virtual environment

-  > [!TIP]
-  > - to show/check the current venv:
+  > to show/check the current venv:
   >> ```bash
   >> $ echo "${VIRTUAL_ENV}"
   >> /Users/marslo/Library/Caches/pypoetry/virtualenvs/cr-manager-Uc1EBq6P-py3.13
   >> ```
+  >
-  > - to show the package in current venv
+  > to show the package in current venv
   >> ```bash
   >> $ which -a cr-manager
   >> ~/Library/Caches/pypoetry/virtualenvs/cr-manager-Uc1EBq6P-py3.13/bin/cr-manager